-This is all complemented by our carefully picked hotels, often with pools, and full of character and contrasts, from Serena's friendly, family-run hotel in the centre of Castiglione Falletto, to a beautifully restored C19 family villa, complete with its own converted chapel and Michelin starred restaurant in Benevello.
+This is all complemented by our carefully picked hotels, often with pools, and full of character and contrasts, from Serena's friendly, family-run hotel in the centre of Castiglione Falletto, to a beautifully restored 19th century family villa, complete with its own converted chapel and superb restaurant in Benevello.

 Read more about this holiday in Planet Confidential.

 The walks are mainly through vineyards on earthen paths, forest trails and some asphalt sections.
 Walking boots are essential and poles are recommended for the ascents and descents through the vineyards which may be uneven underfoot.